airbytehq/airbyte/docs/connector-development/testing-connectors/source-acceptance-tests-reference.md

 ### Example of `expected_records.jsonl`:

-In general, the expected_records.json should contain the subset of output of the records of particular stream you need to test.
+In general, the expected_records.jsonl should contain the subset of output of the records of particular stream you need to test.
 The required fields are: `stream, data, emitted_at`

 ```javascript
 {"stream": "my_stream", "data": {"field_1": "value0", "field_2": "value0", "field_3": null, "field_4": {"is_true": true}, "field_5": 123}, "emitted_at": 1626172757000}